 .git system subfolder).

-In most situations a company’s Version Control infrastructure will be based on central server-based SVN or Git repositories, served over the network using one of the available protocol methods –
+In most situations, a company’s Version Control infrastructure will be based on central SVN or Git repositories, served over the network using one of the available protocol methods –

-https, etc. This provides access to all users on the network, subject to server-based permissions, and a vehicle for collaborative project development from a single managed source.
+https, etc. This provides access to all users on the network, subject to permissions, and a vehicle for collaborative project development from a single source.

 Before using version control, the project files must be recognized by both the VCS and Altium Designer as being under version control.
 This process can be different for the various VCS methods and applications, but it essentially entails creating and/or connecting to a design repository and adding design project files to that repository.